dkazakov8/reactive-route/vitepress/guide/core-concepts.md

 //   query: { phone: 'and&symbols' }
 // }

-// during redirect a router.createRouteState is called
+// during redirect a router.payloadToState is called
 // which encodes params back to URL console.log(router.state.user)
 // {